Jhansal

 Jhansal is an ancient village in Bhadra tehsil of Hanumangarh district in Rajasthan, India.
-It is located in northeastern corner of the district adjoining Haryana border.
-It is about 27 km in north-east of Bhadra (Hanumangarh) on Bhadra-Hisar road.
-As of the 2001 census its population is 5389, with 1419 in scheduled castes.
+It is located in the northeastern corner of the district, adjoining the Haryana border.
+It is about 27 km north-east of Bhadra (Hanumangarh) on Bhadra-Hisar road.
+As of the 2001 census its population was 5389, with 1419 in scheduled castes.

-Savita Punia Indian Field Hockey Player was born into this village.
+Savita Punia, Indian field hockey player, was born in this village.

 This village is largely inhabited by poonia or punia Jats.

-Other families in this village include Sahu, Chhimpa, Brahman(Sharma), Saini, Walia, Hooda, Thalor, Aelva, Jhajhria, and Bhaker.